aftershootco/AfterShoot/README.md

 # AfterShoot
-Your personal photographer is just a click away
+Your personal photographer is just a click away.

 Look at [CoverLetter.md](CoverLetter.md) for more info, #AndroidDevChallenge